shreyabirthare/public_lab2/README.md

 ## Lab Description

 In this lab we will extend the toy store application that we implemented in the first lab.
-Instead of having a monolithic server, we will now employ a two-tier design - a front-end tier and a back-end tier - and use microservices at each tier.
+Instead of using a monolithic server, we will now employ a two-tier design for the Toy Store - a front-end tier and a back-end tier - and use microservices at each tier.
 The front-end is implemented as a single microservice, while the back-end tier is implemented as two separate services: a catalog service and an order service.

+Note: You are not required to use any code from Lab 1, but please feel free to use any parts of lab 1 for lab 2 if it is useful to you.

-## Part 1: Implement Your Application as Microservices
+## Part 1: Implement Your a Tiered Toy Store as Microservices

 ### Front-end Service

-The clients can communicate with the front-end service using the following two REST APIs:
+The clients can communicate with the front-end service using the following two HTTP-based REST APIs.
+In a HTTP-based REST API, a client sends its request as an HTTP request and receives a reply as a HTTP response.
+We will use HTTP GET and POST requests to send requests to the server.
+The server supports Query and Buy requests, like in Lab 1, but these are sent as HTTP REST requests as follows.

 1. `GET /products/<product_name>`